-Ashika Singh is a litigation associate and a member of the International Dispute Resolution Group.
+Ashika Singh is a counsel and a member of the International Dispute Resolution Group.

 Ms. Singh joined Debevoise in 2017.
 Prior to joining the firm, Ms. Singh was the Forrester Fellow at Tulane University Law School.
 From 2011 to 2015, she was an Attorney-Adviser in the Office of the Legal Adviser at the U.S. Department of State, where she advised the Department on various legal issues relating to military operations, counterterrorism, and diplomatic security.
 She also represented the United States before multilateral bodies and coordinated with the interagency on international legal claims in Guantanamo military commission prosecutions and other federal cases.
 Ms. Singh received Superior and Meritorious Honor Awards from the State Department for her work on Guantanamo detainee issues and human rights in armed conflict.
 Before joining the State Department, Ms. Singh worked as an international litigation and arbitration associate at an international law firm in New York.